-- → Land Development process. the Municipality may raise funds through the subdivision process if deemed necessary - → Partnerships.
+- Land Development Process.
+The Municipality may raise funds for the development of trails through the subdivision process, if deemed necessary - Partnerships.
 The Municipality may partner with the community or other corporate groups to help secure necessary funding.
-These partnerships could include Manitoba Hydro, local and international businesses, etc. - → Municipal budgets.
-The Municipality where deemed appropriate add monies into the budget for the development and construction of trails along the identified trail routes - → Securing Grants.
+These partnerships could include Manitoba Hydro, local and international businesses, etc. - Municipal Budgets.
+The Municipality, where deemed appropriate, may add monies into the budget for the development and construction of trails along the identified trail routes - Grants.
 A recent movement towards active living and increasing active transportation routes has resulted in a number of Grants specifically designed to help foster the development of a trail network.
 The Municipality will actively seek to obtain grants for trail construction.